 Drunk Driving Car Accidents

 Tennessee law forbids driving while impaired by alcohol or other impairing substances.
 People who drive while impaired put others at unnecessary risk of harm.
 Victims who are seeking a Nashville car accident lawyer for guidance and representation can consult Attorney Eric Beasley.
-For over 15 years, Mr. Beasley has provided diligent and thorough advocacy to his clients.
-If you or a loved one has been injured by someone who got behind the wheel while intoxicated, he can help you explore your options and assert your rights.Pursuing Compensation from a Drunk Driver
+For 20 years, Mr. Beasley has provided diligent and thorough advocacy to his clients.
+If you or a loved one has been injured by someone who got behind the wheel while intoxicated, he can help you explore your options and assert your rights.Pursuing Compensation From a Drunk Driver

 Tennessee law provides that driving with a blood alcohol concentration of 0.08% or higher may result in criminal charges.
 Driving while under the influence of alcohol is illegal, and drunk drivers often demonstrate distracted or reckless behaviors, such as driving well over the speed limit or disregarding traffic signals.
 Reasonable people are not expected to drink alcohol past the point of intoxication and then operate a motor vehicle.
 If a drunk driver causes a car accident, and another person is harmed, the driver may be held liable under a negligence theory of law.